Trade stocks on eToro

 Steps to take if an asset is delisted

-Once a delisting has been confirmed it is essential to keep up to date with all the official notices which will be shared with shareholders.
+Once a delisting has been confirmed, it is essential to keep up to date with all of the official notices which will be shared with shareholders.
 These will provide details of the timelines involved and what options are available.

-Gathering as much information as possible will help you make an informed decision about whether to try to sell the shares or hold onto them.
+Gathering as much information as possible will help you to make a better-informed decision about whether to try to sell the shares or hold onto them.

 Tip: The notifications area of the eToro platform is where you can make changes to how you receive important messages.